biogen98/PersonalSite/content/posts/Qbism/index.md

 date: "2020-04-25T12:12:12-00:12"
 author: "Jan Stevens"
 tags: ["Philosophy", "Physics" , "Quantum"]
 subtitle: " Is it possible to unify the block universe with quantum mechanics?
-Is this question is even reasonable?"
+Is this question even reasonable?"
 feature: "posts/qbism/guernica.jpeg"
 caption: "Pablo Picasso, 1937, Guernica."
 ---